ultraseedbox/USB-Docs/UltraSeedbox Applications/Deluge/Extra Guides/Installing Deluge Plugins.md

 * This plugin allows you to download torrents from RSS feeds of trackers
 * This also allows you to filter out the releases that you want using regex
+* Take note that you have to set YaRSS2's options in Deluge's Thin Client.
+For more information, visit this link: [Setting Up Deluge Thin Client](https://docs.usbx.me/books/deluge/page/setting-up-deluge-thin-client)

 ```
 https://bitbucket.org/bendikro/deluge-yarss-plugin/downloads/YaRSS2-1.4.3-py2.7.egg